How do you support an HIV-positive person?

 Does your loved one need more information about HIV?

 No, but you might.
 The moment that the diagnosis was confirmed, your partner, friend, colleague or family member was met with potentially unfathomable information.
-That was likely followed up with a bombardment of medical information from his/her doctor, nurse or clinic team.
-There’s so much information swirling around in his/her mind right now, so rather not add the straw that breaks the camel’s back, as the saying goes.
+That was likely followed up with a bombardment of medical information from their doctor, nurse or clinic team.
+There’s so much information swirling around in their mind right now.

 Can you ask questions?